Causal Set Quantum Gravity and the Hard Problem of Consciousness: Introduction

-Section \ref{sec:discreteness} introduces the causal set approach to the problem of quantum gravity and fundamental discreteness of spacetime.
+The plan of the article is as follows.
+Section \ref{sec:events} introduces the concept of \textit{event} in the mathematics and physics of stochastic processes.
+A simple such process---the random walk on the integers---is used to illustrate the two theories, one dynamic and one static, with different physical content, that can be derived from the same mathematics.
+The concept of event can be carried over from stochastic processes to formally deterministic theories such as General Relativity and section \ref{sec:basics} discusses events in GR and the primitive point-events of which every event is composed and which are {partially} ordered by precedence.\\ Section \ref{sec:discreteness} introduces the causal set approach to the problem of quantum gravity and fundamental discreteness of spacetime.
 In causal set theory (CST) spacetime is composed of discrete, indivisible \textit{spacetime atoms} and there are dynamical models in which spacetime grows by the accretion of spacetime atoms that are born in a partially ordered process.
-I will develop a three-way distinction between (i) an event-as-such, (ii) the occurrence of an event and (iii) an occurred-event, in the context of the partially ordered birth process.
-I will argue that one can have an {external} picture of the process happening only if that picture is partly subjective.
+I develop a three-way distinction between (i) an event-as-such, (ii) the occurrence of an event and (iii) an occurred-event in the context of the partially ordered process of the birth of spacetime atoms.
+I argue that, because the order of the births is partial and not linear, one can have an {external}, dynamic view of the process only {if} that view is partly subjective.
+The Proposal is that one {can}, nevertheless, have an {objective} dynamic view of the process if one is oneself part of the physical system: conscious experience \textit{is} that {internal} view, that \textit{in-sight}. \\

 Section \ref{sec:consciousness} puts the partially ordered birth process to work on the Hard Problem.
-In subsection \ref{sec:qualities} I build confidence in the Heuristic by connecting some properties of the partially ordered birth process with some reported qualities of conscious experience.
-In subsection \ref{sec:inlightof} I build familiarity with the Heuristic by examining how some selected aspects of the Hard Problem of consciousness look in the light of the Heuristic.
-In subsection \ref{sec:sv} I compare and contrast the Heuristic to the proposal of Lee Smolin and Clelia Verde \cite{pittphilsci19364}.
+In subsection \ref{sec:qualities} I build confidence in the Proposal by making connections between properties of the partially ordered birth process and reported qualities of conscious experience.
+In subsection \ref{sec:inlightof} I build further confidence in the Proposal by throwing its light on some aspects of the Hard Problem.
+In subsection \ref{sec:sv} I compare and contrast the Proposal to that of Marina Cortes, Lee Smolin and Clelia Verde \cite{pittphilsci19530}.

 Throughout the article I will assume that there is no relevant quantum interference between the physical histories referred to.
 Section \ref{sec:discussion} is a conclusion section and includes a brief discussion of quantum dynamics in causal set theory.